 - Agency aggregate designations greater than $100 will be paid in installments based on collections.
 Cash donations received by December 31 will be paid in February of the following year.
 All other payments received will be paid on a quarterly basis, ending no later the October of the following year.

 - Agency aggregate designations of less than $100 will be distributed in their entirety in the fourth quarter, less administrative fees and a collection loss estimate.

 - All designations are subject to an administrative fee that will be deducted prior to their distribution.
 Collection loss will also be applied as appropriate.

 - Designated agencies will be asked to thank all donors who have requested acknowledgement.
 The donor’s name, address and the amount of his or her gift will be provided through the UWM online portal.
 The donor’s information will be kept confidential, and will NOT be shared with an agency unless the donor has requested an acknowledgement.

 - Promotion and/or solicitation of designations is prohibited.
 Agencies violating this policy may become ineligible to receive designations from this program and the contributor will be so informed.

 - A fee will be set annually to cover collection loss and administrative costs.
 The Finance Committee will evaluate these costs annually and a recommendation will be made to the United Way Board in order to establish appropriate fees.
 One-time full cash payments will be exempt from the collection loss portion of the fees.

 - Designation reports will follow the Standard M guidelines of United Way Worldwide.

 - For processing purposes, all donor designations will be recorded as requesting anonymity.
 This will be set as the default in the designation tracking software.
-Donors wishing to receive acknowledgement will make their desire known on the special cards and forms used for making designations.
+Donors wishing to receive acknowledgement will make their desire known on the special cards.